Topological pumping of bimerons in spiral magnets: Bimerons on a spiral background

-where the unit vector ${\bf m}(x,y)$ is the direction of the magnetization.
+where ${\bf m}(x,y)$ is a unit vector indicating the local magnetization direction, and the lengths (such as $x$, $y$, and $Q^{-1}$) are expressed in units of the lattice constant.
 The term proportional to $J_x > 0$ induces a rotation of ${\bf m}(x,y)$ in space with the wave vector $\pm Q \hat{x}$. $J_\perp < 0$ describes a ferromagnetic interaction along $y$.
-We treat the antiferromagnetic case in the final section. $K_z > 0$ represents an easy $xy$-plane anisotropy.
-Hence, the minimum energy configurations are two spirals where ${\bf m}$ rotates in the $xy$-plane with chirality $\chi = \pm 1$,
+We treat the case of antiferromagnetic $J_\perp$ in a dedicated section. $K_z > 0$ corresponds to an easy $xy$-plane anisotropy.
+Therefore, the minimum energy configurations are two spirals where ${\bf m}$ rotates in the $xy$-plane with chirality $\chi = \pm 1$,

 The phase $\phi$ describes a translation of the entire spiral along $x$.
 In what follows, we consider the spiral in which spins rotate counterclockwise as we move in the $x$-direction, i.e. $\chi = +1$.